funkybob/django-nap/docs/rest/views.rst

 Class-Based Views
 =================

-Also included are some mixins for working with Django's Class-Based Views.
+Also included are some mixins for working with Django's Class-Based Generic Views.
+As they follow the existing CBV interfaces, they are compatible with existing decorators and other utilities.

-At a minimum, all of the following mixins require being mixed in to Django's base View.
+At their core is the `MapperMixin`, which extends the `:class:JsonMixin <nap.utils.JsonMixin>`.
+This provides ways to get the mapper to use for the request, and utility functions for returning empty, single object, and multiple object responses.

+Additionally it provides wrappers for these to use specific response codes, which can be configured on the class also.

 Base Classes
 ============